 Overweight Stocks

-So when an analyst rates Stock X as overweight, it’s generally a positive sign.
+When an analyst rates Stock X as overweight, it’s generally a positive sign.
 First, they believe Stock X is likely to outperform its benchmark index, or even the market as a whole, depending on market conditions, so investors should consider holding more of the stock.

 Bear in mind that an “overweight stock” rating doesn’t necessarily mean that stock is a juggernaut.
-In a down market, overweight could simply mean the company might not lose as much ground as its peers, or it might grow less slowly than its peers.
+In a down market, being overweight could simply mean the company might not lose as much ground as its peers, or it might grow less slowly than its peers.

 Underweight Stocks